 One weird technicality not found in any other Discman is that Right channel has 4.7uF/16V “thru hole” electrolytic capacitor in the signal path, but Left channel has 4.7uF/35V surface-mount cap.
 This SMD cap (C220 on schematics) fails first.
 When restoring D-90, I always substitute failed C220 for “thru hole” 4.7uF/16V Rubycon electrolytic.
 I do not care if I can hear the difference or not, both L and R channels must pass through the same parts.

 This particular D-90 got the famous Black Gate coupling capacitors (black arrows): the last electronic part between CD player and the headphones.
-You may also notice that now both C220 and C120 (red arrows) are of the same value.
+You may also notice that now both C220 and C120 (red arrows) are of the same type and value.

 More info, especially on laser exchange and alignment can be found at KaosunCD.com